 Websites linked to our website are not subject to our privacy standards, policies or procedures.
 We cannot take any responsibility for the collection, use, disclosure or security of any personal information that you provide to a third party website.

 Our web environment, internal network and databases are protected from unauthorised access using reasonably appropriate technologies.

 Individuals should be aware that there are inherent risks associated with the transmission of information via the internet.
 For those who do not wish to transmit specific information across the internet, we provide alternative ways of providing information.
 For example, subscription to our newsletter may be arranged by ringing our office on (03) 9013 7690 and providing details over the phone.

 We take all reasonable steps to ensure the security of the organisation’s systems.
 Any information which is held is stored on secure servers that are protected in controlled facilities.
-We maintain strict procedures and take all reasonable care to prevent unauthorised access, modification and disclosure of Personal Information.
-We will not be held responsible for events arising from unauthorised access of Personal Information.
+We maintain procedures and take all reasonable care to prevent unauthorised access, modification and disclosure of personal information.
+We will not be held responsible for events arising from unauthorised access of personal information.

 Accessing and seeking correction of information held by Phillip Riley

-We will take all reasonable steps to ensure that the Personal Information we collect, use or disclose is accurate, complete and up-to-date.
-However, we may rely on the accuracy of Personal Information as provided to it both directly and indirectly.
+We will take all reasonable steps to ensure that the personal information we collect, use or disclose is accurate, complete and up-to-date.
+However, we may rely on the accuracy of personal information as provided to us both directly and indirectly.